wea-f/ByePassHub/README.md

 ## ByePassHub | Main Hub
 ## If you like this collection, make sure to star it!
-390 stars!⭐
+400 stars!⭐ Happy New Year! 📆🎆
 This is a collection of links of proxies, games, exploits, bypasses, AI, movies, and apps.  <br>
 FYI: **"Proxies" = "Unblockers"**
 **2100+ Unblockers (Proxies) with Games, AI, and Apps:** Go [here](https://github.com/wea-f/ByePassHub/blob/main/mainUnblockers.md) or to the mainUnblockers file <br> <br>